rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 ### Generate labels in semantic actions

-One thing that I left in the first version of the poster that still annoyed me was that labels are generated at match time, not at semantic action evaluation time.
-It will not produce incorrect results.
+One thing that I left in the first version of the poster that still annoyed me was that labels were generated at match time, not at semantic action evaluation time.
+It would not produce incorrect results.
 At worst, some labels end up not being used because the counter value captured was in a rule that later failed.
 But dealing with labels at match time does not make sense.
 It should really happen at semantic action evaluation time.